 - E-readers have been fitted with a special menu button that usually takes you directly to the Table of Contents or you press a simple button that takes you to a separate menu from which you have direct access to the Table of Contents.
 You can access this from any point in the book and you won’t lose your reading position, unless you select a new position within the TOC.

 The TOC Menu is also called an NCX TOC and it is embedded in the meta-data where the e-reader can find it for us and display it.
 It is very handy and efficient.
 And although there is no true reason to keep a visible TOC at the front of the eBook, except for some nonfiction books, Amazon requires that there is a linked, visible TOC at the front of your eBook.
-If you put the TOC at the back, they will eventually send you an email telling you to move it to the front.

 - Photos in a paperback book can be placed anywhere.
 You can have them between paragraphs or in line with the paragraphs where there’s a photo on the left and then the text wraps around it.
 You can pretty much do anything you want because you have ultimate control.